PDX mouse models for drug efficacy evaluation in cancer research

 Circle Oncodesign Services

-Patient derived xenografts (PDX) are models developed for cancer where the tissue or cells are implanted into an immunodeficient or humanized mouse and come from a patient’s tumor.
-In translational services, PDX models allow to create a more human environment in which we can study cancer progress, its growth and the efficacy of new therapies.
+Patient derived xenograft mouse models (PDX) are models developed for cancer where the tissue or cells are implanted into an immunodeficient or humanized mouse directly from a patient’s tumor.
+In translational services, PDX models allows us to recreate a more human environment in which we can study cancer progression, and the efficacy of new oncology therapies.

-With the support of a CRO (Contract Research Organization) partner, PDX models give you quality data and predictive information of how the new therapy will perform in human, before entering into clinical trials.
+With the support of a CRO (Contract Research Organization) partner, PDX mouse models give you high quality data and predictive information of how the new therapic will perform in human, before entering into clinical trials.

-In drug discovery, one of the major factor is the need for cancer models that better represent the native tumor diversity and microenvironment and thus respond to potential cancer drugs in a manner more representative of a human response.
+In drug discovery, one of the major factors is the need for cancer models that better mimic the native tumor diversity and microenvironment and thus respond to potential cancer drugs in a manner more representative of a human response.

-The Patient derived xenografts (PDX) appeared as a reliable option for:
+The Patient derived xenograft mouse models (PDX) appeared as a reliable option for:

 • Histology